INSTRUMENTS ON-BOARD LOFT

 The LOFT payload is an extensive array of X-ray detectors with a total geometric area of ~18 m2.
 A preliminary evaluation of the mission has identified a LOFT configuration based on 6 deployable panels, connected by hinges at the optical bench located at the top of a tower.
 This arrangement allows the stowing of satellite inside the launch vehicle fairing, with the Wide Field Monitor (WFM) hosted on the top of the tower.

 The satellite will operate in a low equatorial earth orbit (~600 km, <5° deg inclination) in order to reduce the background and the radiation damage effect of South Atlantic Anomaly.
-The science return of the mission has been evaluated assuming a medium-small class and a Vega launcher.
-The maximum area achievable is a product of both the size of the detector array and the solar array size that can be accommodated, as power is an important limiting factor.
+The science return of the mission has been preliminary evaluated assuming a medium-small class and a Vega launcher, though a Soyuz launcher was recently considered as a preferable option with very marginal changes on the overall LOFT envelope.

 The LOFT satellite folded in the Vega launcher.